emca-it/EnergySOAR/04-0-0-Configuration/04-0-0-Configuration.rst

         }
     }

-TheHive
+EnergySOAR Base
 -------

 `secret.conf` file
 ^^^^^^^^^^^^^^^^^^

 This file contains a secret that is used to define cookies used to manage the users session.
-As a result, one instance of TheHive should use a unique secret key.
+As a result, one instance of EnergySOAR Base should use a unique secret key.

 **Example**